Sage-Bionetworks/sage-monorepo/apps/openchallenges/infra/README.md

 First, check that the security group of the EC2 instance to make sure that it access inbound SSH traffic.

-Connect to the instance using the private key:
+Connect to the instance using the private key.
+The IP address shown below should be replaced with the address returned by Terraform at the end of the deployment process.

 ```console
 $ ssh -i ~/.ssh/openchallenges-ec2 ubuntu@44.206.227.254